markuscondren/SymptoMatic/README.md

 - Create wireframes and UI/UX design for the application
 - Determine the appropriate technology stack to use for development

-### Backend Development Phase
+### Frontend Development Phase
 - Set up the development environment
-- Create the backend architecture and APIs using Node.js
-- Implement OpenAI API integration and testing
-- Develop PDF generation functionality

-### Frontend Development Phase
 - Develop the user interface using React Native
 - Implement user input functionality for symptoms and health metrics
-- Integrate the OpenAI API with the user input data
+- Make direct calls to the OpenAI API with user input data
-- Implement PDF download functionality
+- Implement PDF generation functionality

 ### Testing and Debugging Phase